pingcap/docs/dev/how-to/maintain/backup-and-restore/br.md

 - BR only supports TiDB v3.1 or later versions.
 - TiDB cannot perform the backup operation when executing DDL operations.
-- Currently TiDB does not support the backup and restoration of the partition table.
+- Currently TiDB does not support backing up and restoring partition tables.
 - Currently you can perform the restoration only on new clusters.

 ## Examples